VisLab/EEG-Clean-Tools/README.md

 * Converted EEG to double at the beginning of the pipeline
 * Added a noisyStatisticsForInterpolation field to the reference reporting structure.

 Version 0.42 (Not released - version 0.41 with additional changes)
 * Added default line frequencies as multiples of 60 up to half nyquist.

+Version 0.43 (Not released - version 0.42 with additional changes)
+* Corrected a minor issue with reporting -- mean scalp correlation map for beforeInterpolation was plotting the Original data rather than the beforeInterpolation data.